 Now, since losing 97 per cent of his sight, Richard has found a new companion and guide in Goldie.

-Find out how you can ensure your wishes are honoured by leaving a bequest to Guide Dogs WA and providing more people, like Richard, with the life-changing gift of a Guide Dog.
+Find out how you can ensure your wishes are honoured by leaving a gift in your will to Guide Dogs WA and providing more people, like Richard, with the life-changing gift of a Guide Dog.